igorsaux/l14/README.md

 ### Other

-You can pass `-noupdate` as the last argument to skip checking for updates.
+You can pass `/noupdate` as the last argument to skip checking for updates.

 ## Building